vlietz/MultiChainOps/README.md

 ## Config

-In the `nodes` objectn in `config.json` you can change the number of nodes for each cloud provider and the provider of the init-node.
+In the `nodes` object in `config.json` you can change the number of nodes for each cloud provider and the provider of the init-node.
 Only setting an init-node is the minimum deployment setup for this project.
 Also the init-node does not count towards the count of the nodes, therefore the count of all created nodes is `aws_node_count + gcp_node_count + 1`.

 The `chain` object of the configuration sets the basic parameters of the chain like the internal name of the testnet, the protocol and the genesis block.